Trauma doesn't always lead to PTSD but PTSD always comes from unresolved trauma.

 It’s time to get off the hamster wheel!

-Post-traumatic stress disorder (PTSD) can happen after a traumatic event like combat, assault, or disaster.
-Most people have some stress reactions after a trauma.
-If the reactions don't go away over time or disrupt a person's life, further assessment for PTSD is warranted.
+Post-traumatic stress disorder (PTSD) can develop after a traumatic event like combat, assault, or a disaster.
+It’s normal to have stress reactions afterward, but when they persist or disrupt your life, it’s time to consider PTSD assessment.

 PTSD avoidance coping at its best!